 To begin the application process, you should first apply directly to the service academy you wish to attend (i.e. the U.S. Air Force Academy, U.S. Merchant Marine Academy, U.S. Military Academy (West Point), and the U.S. Naval Academy).
-You should then apply for all of the nominations for which you may be eligible including, but not limited to, your elected representatives in Congress (both U.S. Senators and the one U.S. Representatives for your district) and the President and Vice President of the United States.
+You should then apply for all of the nominations for which you may be eligible including, but not limited to, your elected representatives in Congress (both U.S. Senators and the one U.S. Representative for your district) and the President and Vice President of the United States.

 Minimum Qualifications for a Nomination:

 - A citizen of the United States.
 Your citizenship must be finalized prior to entering the Academy.
-You must submit proof of citizenship if you were foreign born or naturalized.
+You must submit proof of citizenship if you were foreign-born or naturalized.

 - Unmarried with no dependents